 Baylor ID Card

 Be sure you have your Baylor ID number with you.
 You will need it to access payroll information from the internet.
-If you should lose your Baylor ID card while traveling, call the Baylor ID office immediately at 254-710-1965 or you can deactivate it real-time from the Cashier's Office website.
+If you should lose your Baylor ID card while traveling, call the Baylor ID office immediately at 254-710-1965 or you can deactivate it real-time from the Parking and Transportation Services website.

 Self-Service keyword(s): lost Baylor id

 If you have only a desktop computer and want to take a laptop computer with you, you may want to consider using a loaner laptop.
 ITS has Dell and Macintosh laptops, LCD projectors, digital cameras, and a limited number of iPads available to faculty and staff for checkout when needed for travel, a special presentation or project, etc. The equipment is available on a first-come, first-served basis.
 The normal checkout period is two weeks.
 To reserve one of these units, contact Hardware Services at ext.
 6520.
 Hardware Services is located in the 5th Street Parking Garage.

 Self-Service keyword(s): Laptop Loaner

 Self-Service keyword(s): backup files

 If you will need access to large files, before leaving, transfer files to Box where they can be accessed via the internet.
 For more information, see the Box page.

 Self-Service keyword(s): Box